facebookarchive/jcommon/logging/README.txt

-This module contains a logger-agnostic interface (though, log4j and %-format-inspired) and an implementation that uses slf4j for the backend.
+This module contains a logger-agnostic interface (though %-format inspired) and an implementation that uses slf4j for the backend.
 Additional implementations of Logger may be created using any logging framework, or use slf4j's many bridges.